vk-cs/docs-public/docs/en/vendors-products/marketplace/initial-configuration/mp-apps-install/init-install/init-install.md

 <warn>

-The instruction applies to non-SaaS ans Image Based applications.
+The instruction applies to non-SaaS ans image-based applications.

 </warn>